 Now, what is OSA?

-It is a self-explanatory term which describes the condition wherein the person is not able to breathe normally at sleep due to an obstruction in the airway.
-The upper airway occlusions comprises of the naso-pharyngeal blockages like polyps, adenoids or deviated septum; oro-pharyngeal occlusions like macroglossia or posterior mandibular positioning; velo-epiglotto-pharyngeal occlusions like tonsillitis or a long uvula; or even a large neck circumference (increased BMI).
+It is a self-explanatory term which describes the condition wherein the person is not able to breathe normally at sleep due to an obstruction of the airway.
+The upper airway occlusions comprise of the nasopharyngeal blockages like polyps, adenoids or deviated septum; oro-pharyngeal occlusions like macroglossia or posterior mandibular positioning; Velo-epiglotto-pharyngeal occlusions like tonsillitis or a long uvula or even a large neck circumference (increased BMI).
 All these press upon the airway, leaving the person gasping for air to breathe.
 The tongue (the genioglossus attached to the mandible) is almost always the biggest troublemaker.

 During sleep when your body is at rest the mandible falls back pulling the tongue backwards.
 As the tongue falls back it vibrates hitting the small tongue(uvula) creating a snoring sound.
 Hence, the heart would need to pump more strenuously to inhale all the possible oxygen it can.
 This would lead to the heart muscle getting enlarged and tired.
 A typical patient can relate this to exertional dyspnoea which means he or she would feel breathless when they exert a little extra effort during a physical activity like climbing stairs.
 If this continues the patient would end up with possible cardiac arrest.
 Since oxygen is at a lower level and also because of the persisting airway block by the tongue the carbon dioxide level increases within the body.
 This leads to a situation called hypercapnia that is known as a desaturation event.